 - Regulatory Compliance - The banking and financial services industry is one of the most highly regulated sectors in the world, as we mentioned earlier.
 In order for regulators to work efficiently with millions upon millions of data points, digitization is mission-critical.
 Manually reviewing image-based files is no longer an option because of the sheer manpower that would be required to do this.
 OCR makes it easy for documents to be managed, archived, and audited.

 - Standardization - Since financial records come in a variety of forms, it's not always easy to categorize them or organize them in a way that makes data retrieval easy.
 OCR helps create a standard format where data can be electronically analyzed, organized, and indexed.
 This makes it much easier for different document types to be compared.
 For example, comparing data from tax forms against bank records is much more efficient and simpler once they have been processed with an OCR application.

 Once documents are digitized and converted into searchable or editable forms, they can be further manipulated using a PDF editor such as UPDF or Acrobat.
-UPDF offers a free way to handle BFSI PDF workflows without the cost burden of a recurring subscription or even a one-time fee.
+UPDF handles BFSI PDF workflows in the cost effective price - US$39.99 for annual fee, and US59.99 for perpetual plan.
 Documents can be organized, annotated, and edited with UPDF, making it worth the effort to convert scanned documents into editable ones.
 Here's an overview of what UPDF currently offers:

 - PDF Editing: Control the elements of any editable PDF file using the UPDF PDF editor for Windows and Mac.
-You can edit text and even images within a PDF file, and all it takes to complete any action is a few clicks of your mouse.
+You can edit text, images and links within a PDF file, and all it takes to complete any action is a few clicks of your mouse.

 - Annotations: Financial documents are often marked up for various purposes before being shared with authorized personnel.
 UPDF offers a full range of annotation tools such as text markups (highlighting, underlining, etc.), shapes, freehand drawing, stamps, and much more.